Jake Wosser was the consensus fastest sailor on San Francisco Bay for at least four decades, from approximately 1945 into the 1970s.

 Three trophies were donated by and honor avid Bay Area sailors Jake, Ruth, and Susie Wosser.

 Ruth Wosser Trophy: To the owner whose boat has raced (or started) in the most individual YRA sanctioned or Coast Guard approved race days in a year.
+To enter for the 2023 trophy, fill out the form here.

 For the purposes of these trophies, the 'season' will be from October 1 to September 30, so that the trophies can be awarded each fall at the annual YRA trophy ceremonies.
 Onboard as a panel of trustees are Hank Easom of San Francisco YC, Glenn Isaacson of St. Francis YC, and Fred Paxton of Richmond YC.
 Like Ron, they too want to support and encourage continued growth and participation in racing on San Francisco Bay.